-All concerns, questions, suspected breaches, or known breaches shall be referred immediately to the Head of Management Information Services.
+All concerns, questions, suspected breaches, or known breaches shall be referred immediately to the MIS and Data Lead Katie Harris.
 All members of staff have an obligation to report actual or potential data protection compliance failures.

-When receiving a question or notification of a breach, the Head of Management Information Services shall immediately assess the issue, including but not limited to, the level of risk associated with the issue, and shall take all steps necessary to respond to the issue.
+When receiving a question or notification of a breach, the MIS and Data Lead shall immediately assess the issue, including but not limited to, the level of risk associated with the issue, and shall take all steps necessary to respond to the issue.